lhridder/infrared/README.md

 - `mojangAPIenabled` whether to enable mojang API username checks (only works if geoip is enabled).
 - redis:
   - `host` what redis server to connect to when caching geoip and username lookups.
   - `DB` what redis db should be used on the redis server.
   - `pass` what password should be used when logging into the redis server.
+- configredis:
+  - `host` what redis server to connect to when fetching and watching configs.
+  - `DB` what redis db should be used on the redis server.
+  - `pass` what password should be used when logging into the redis server.
 - tableflip: